davidvoye/wwu-wwuzen/readme.md

     - Appearance -> Settings for WWU Zen -> Toggle Display -> Main Menu
 2. Disable the secondary menu in the theme appearance settings.
     - Appearance -> Settings for WWU Zen -> Toggle Display -> Secondary Menu
+3. Disable the breadcrumbs in the theme appearace settings.
+    - Appearance -> Settings for WWU Zen -> Breadcrumb settings -> Display breadcrumb -> No.
-3. Add a main menu block
+4. Add a main menu block
     - Structure, Blocks -> Add Menu Block (Near the top of the screen) - Configure as follows:
         - Block Title &lt;none&gt;
         - Menu -> Main Menu